elijahsawyers/iTerm2-Configuration/README.md

 # iTerm2 Configuration

 This repository contains a comprehensive how-to guide on configuring your iTerm2 shell like mine.
-Let's be honest, the default Mac OS Terminal is a little boring, and if you use it, it makes you appear boring.
+Let's be honest, the default Mac OS Terminal application is a little boring, and if you use it, it makes you appear to be an un-creative, boring developer.
+However, you don't have to be boring!
 If you want trick other developers into thinking that you're cool, do like I did and download iTerm2 with some cool plugins and themes!

 ## Demo
 <p align="center">